Startr/WEB-Sage.Education-docs/docs/features/chat-features/chatshare.md

 To view a shared chat:

-1. Ensure you are signed in to an account on the Open WebUI instance where the chat was shared.
+1. Ensure you are signed in to an account on the Sage WebUI instance where the chat was shared.
 2. Click on the shared link provided to you.
 3. The chat will be displayed in a read-only format.
-4. If the Admin of the Open WebUI instance from which the shared link was shared has Text-to-Speech set up, there may be an audio button for messages to be read aloud to you (situational).
+4. If the Admin of the Sage WebUI instance from which the shared link was shared has Text-to-Speech set up, there may be an audio button for messages to be read aloud to you (situational).

 ### Updating Shared Chats